Tooth Bonding in Ardmore

 Philadelphia, Main Line, and Ardmore, Pennsylvania Cosmetic Dentistry

 Do you have some minor defects in your smile but would rather not have porcelain veneers to correct them?
 Tooth bonding, also called dental bonding, is excellent for the correction of many dental defects.
 The term “bonding” refers both to the procedure and to the resin material made from ceramic and plastic mixed with other components.
 By applying this resin in layers over your natural tooth enamel, Dr. Marshall can use it to re-shape your teeth and create a more seamless smile line, improving the appearance of your teeth and strengthening them at the same time.

-Cosmetic dentist Dr. Lindsey Marshall uses tooth bonding as a quick, simple but very effective way to correct:
+Cosmetic dentist Dr. Lindsey Marshall uses tooth bonding as a quick, simple and very effective way to correct:

 - Chips in the teeth